 FIFA World Cup Winners – All Time

-Note: Argentina won their third World Cup title in Qatar 2022, defeating France in a dramatic penalty shootout final.
+Note: Argentina won their third World Cup title in Qatar 2022, defeating France in a dramatic penalty shootout final after a 3-3 draw.

 FIFA World Cup 2026: What’s Coming Next?